Dossier

 Number of animal experiments at WUR

-In 2021, WUR performed 81.468 tests on animals, a 33 per cent increase compared to 2020.
-This is partly due to the catch-up effect as a result of the corona pandemic.
-These numbers reflect experiments that fall within the Law on animal testing (Dutch acronym Wod) and were completed in 2021.
+In 2022, WUR performed 104.891 tests on animals, a 29 per cent increase compared to 2021.
+This increase is attributed to the increase in the number of test animals for studies with the purpose of protecting animal species such as glass eels.
+These numbers reflect experiments that fall within the Law on animal testing (Dutch acronym Wod) and were completed in 2022.

 Read more: